idrisskacou/idrisskacou/README.md

 - 👋 Hi, I’m @idrisskacou
-- 👀 I’m Computer Science Major
+- 👀 I’m a Computer Science Major
 - 🌱 I’m currently know Java, C++, C#, C and Python
 - 💞️ I’m looking to collaborate on that is fun
 - 📫 Reach me on my linkedin